 MKV vs MP4 - What're Differences Between MKV and MP4?

 MKV and MP4 are commonly used video container formats.
+But there are still times that users convert MKV to MP4 or MP4 to MKV.
 Some users feel confused when it comes to deciding which format to choose.
 For example, "I have a few disc and I want to use WinX DVD Ripper Platium to copy these DVDs for backup and easier viewing, which output format should I choose?
 MKV or MP4?
 Which format has better quality?"
 Here we compare MKV and MP4 in terms of quality, file size, supported video audio codec formats, and more to make these two formats clearer.